Never Not Love You

-Never Not Love You is a 2018 Filipino romantic drama film written and directed by Antoinette Jadaone, starring James Reid and Nadine Lustre.
-The film tells the story of Gio (Reid) and Joanne (Lustre) whose young, carefree, and reckless love is tested when their dreams take them in different directions.
+Never Not Love You is a 2018 Filipino romantic drama film written and directed by Antoinette Jadaone.
+Starring James Reid and Nadine Lustre, the story follows Gio and Joanne, whose young, carefree, and reckless love is tested when their dreams take them in different directions.

-The film was produced by Viva Films in collaboration with Project 8 Projects.
-It was released in theaters nationwide on March 31, 2018.
+Produced and distributed by Viva Films, in collaboration with Project 8 Projects, the film was released in theaters nationwide on March 31, 2018.

+Synopsis

+The story follows Gio and Joanne, who meet at a tattoo parlor where Gio offers Joanne a ride on his scooter back to her office, which sparks an instant connection between them.
+Gio is a freelance graphic designer, while Joanne is an aspiring assistant brand manager and the breadwinner of her family.
+The young couple is trying to build a life together when career opportunities bring them to London, which tests their relationship.